Manual Lymphatic Drainage

 Sympatholytic

-The body undergoes resetting and repairing processes during periods of rest or when the parasympathetic nervous system (PNS) is engaged.
+The body resets and repairs during rest periods or when the parasympathetic nervous system (PNS) is engaged.
 MLD activates the PNS in 30 minutes or less, facilitating these rejuvenating effects.

 Analgesic (relieve pain)